Creating a blended learning strategy for the retail sector

 5. Integrate digital elements but don’t lose the face-to-face

 Blends allow you to get the best of both worlds.
-At LEO, we prefer to think of blends as mixes of learning approaches and activities.
+At LEO Learning, we prefer to think of blends as mixes of learning approaches and activities.
 Only then do we consider where technology might appropriately support those activities.

 There is a reason that the retail sector still chooses to do much of its training in face-to-face environments.
 Digital learning has many benefits, but there is a lot to be said about working with a professional trainer or coach to practise and hone skills.

 Workshops in a blend can focus on practice but much of the knowledge acquisition can easily be moved to elearning tutorials.
 This ensures that workshops are meaningful and valuable to the learners who attend.

 As Towards Maturity’s Jane Daly and I mentioned during our webinar, retail learners are extremely open to sharing their experiences with others.
 Not only does this allow them to share their expertise but it also allows them to benefit from the skillsets of others.

 For disparate populations – learners in satellite stores, for example – this is hugely important.
 They may not have the benefit of seeing a trainer or their peers in other locations very often, so this brings everyone closer together and provides ‘on demand’ information.
 It allows learners to ask questions and receive feedback at the point of need.